 Let me preface this recipe with this ….
 I’ve never experienced Mexican food outside of Taco Bell.
 That’s a sad fact right there.
 So my knowledge on the cooking methods and ingredients are zilch.
 What I am great with is experiments based on my own experiences with ingredients.
 That’s how this white chicken enchilada came about.
 I first heard of such a thing at Lori’s blog on My Wooden Spoon where she made a similar enchilada dish.

 What I can tell you is this …. these are freaking delicious.
 Probably heavy on the calories, but flavorful and filling regardless.
-I combined basic ingredients and my all time favorite cheat, pre-cooked rotisserie chicken all put together nicely in my favorite baking dish.
+I combined basic ingredients and my all time favorite cheat, pre-cooked rotisserie chicken.

 Below you’ll find all the steps I took to make this dish, minus the sauce which you can make from the recipe at the bottom.
 I used corn tortillas (enchilada size) which resulted in six very hearty enchiladas.

 - 5 cups of shredded Mexican blend cheese

 - butter – 2,5 tablespoons

 - Heat oven to about 350 degrees (F)

 - Fill each tortilla with shredded chicken, some corn and cheese